Woman thinks QR code got hacked

 Published: Updated:

-A Fort Myers woman says a fraudulent QR code at Barefoot Beach caused her credit card to be hacked.
+A Fort Myers woman believes a fraudulent QR code at Bonita Beach Park near Barefoot Beach caused her credit card to be hacked.
 She’s on a mission to warn others.

-Ellie Lorenc, from Fort Myers, visited Barefoot Beach on Friday, November 8th.
+Ellie Lorenc visited the area on Friday, November 8th.
 She said it was a “great” beach day until a few hours later when she got a fraud alert text from her bank.

 She spent four hours at the beach and spent eight dollars on parking.